thetillhoff/infra/README.md

   But flux/kustomization does not support this use case: Before the CRDs are added, the framework tries to instantiate the CRs, which is not possible by that time and the whole deployment fails.
 Next retry it is the same, so it's not even that CRDs are deployed in the first try and CRs in the second... it just fails repeatedly.
   You don't have that if you first apply the CRDs (push them to the repo), and the resources in the next step, but that is not an idempotent workflow.
 - setting values for helm charts is all well and good, but if you change them, they often are not deployed.
 My guess on the root cause is that the configurations are deployed as configmaps, and updates of their contents don't restart its consumers.
 That's why flux/kustomize introduced configmapGenerators...
 But they are obviously not used in helm charts.

+TODO:
+- use pregenerated ssh key for git access from/by flux (aka deploy key)
+- setup two kustomizations, `infra-controllers` and `apps`, where `apps` depends on the former.
+That way all dependencies and crds can be set up that way.
+- setup sops with age for flux and on the repo so secrets can be encrypted